railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 .. tip:: Shortcut to timesheets

 	It's a good idea if all employees who use timesheets place this menu in their shortcuts.
-	That's because they'll need to return to them several times each day.
+	That is because they will need to return to them several times each day.

 For a new entry:

 	#.
-The :guilabel:`User` : proposed by default, but you can change it if you're encoding the first timesheet
+The :guilabel:`User` : proposed by default, but you can change it if you are encoding the first timesheet
 		for another company employee.

 	#.
-The :guilabel:`Date` : automatically proposed as today's date, but it's possible to change it if you're
+The :guilabel:`Date` : automatically proposed as today's date, but it is possible to change it if you are
 		encoding the timesheet for a prior day.

 	#.	:guilabel:`Analytic Account` : for the project you've been working on - obviously it should be predefined.